-Born and raised in Killington, Vermont, Kate owns a home in Glens Falls, New York, with her husband Cory Austin-Avon and their happy sons Henry and Daniel.
+Born and raised in Killington, Vermont, Kate resides in Glens Falls, New York, with her dog Sasha and her three kiddos Henry, Daniel and Elizabeth.

-Kate has delivered her Developing Your Brand seminar for the Small Business Development Center at the Albany-Colonie Chamber of Commerce, for the Adirondack Business Development Partnership at SUNY Adirondack’s Regional Higher Education Center, and at the Shirt Factory’s LocalFest.
+Kate is invited to present her sought-after Marketing for the 21st Century talk at SUNY Adirondack biannually since 2014, and gave her Developing Your Brand seminar for the Small Business Development Center at the Albany-Colonie Chamber of Commerce, for the Adirondack Business Development Partnership at SUNY Adirondack’s Regional Higher Education Center, and at the Shirt Factory’s LocalFest.
 Kate was also part of a panel on Branding for Nonprofits at LARAC, and has offered workshops on WordPress and web design at LARAC in years past.

-Kate has a decade of exhibitions under her belt as a mixed-media artist, with plenty of self-promotion experience.
-She studied at Hartwick College and earned her Bachelor’s Degree in Visual Art from Empire State College.
+She studied art at Hartwick College and earned her Bachelor’s Degree in Visual Art from Empire State College.